 Susan’s thesis link: Crowther, S. (2014).
 Sacred joy at birth: a hermeneutic phenomenology study (PhD).
 Auckland University of Technology.
 Available online: http://hdl.handle.net/10292/7071

 Susan writes and publishes regularly in midwifery journals and is on the editorial board of 3 peer reviewed publications (The Practising Midwife, the New Zealand College of Midwives Journal & BMC Pregnancy and Birth), a member of the ICM research advisory network (RAN), and in 2016 became a member of the ICM’s Research Standing Committee.
-She contributes as reviewer on various journals including Journal of Qualitative Health Research.
+She contributes as reviewer and editor on various journals including Journal of Qualitative Health Research.

 Susan continues to be proactive both internationally and internationally.
 Her recent professional and research interests are spirituality and childbirth, psycho-spirituality of childbirth, joy and fear cultures in and around childbirth, rural maternity experiences and continues to be a passionate advocate for relational midwifery models of care and highlighting sustainable caseload midwifery practice.
 She is keen to connect with others who seek deeper knowing about meaning, life’s purpose and the depth of relational complexity that makes midwifery, childbirth and life inspiring.

 Her ongoing research interests are:

 - Spirituality and childbirth

 - Rural and remote rural midwifery and maternity care

 - Sustainable continuity of carer models in midwifery